ml18xe/linked-blog-starter-md/publish/production-2.md

 ###### Figure 1: Sheet Music Sight-Reading Game for iPhone
 ![[IMG_8947(1).png]]

 It was not a fun game.
 It felt almost like studying flash cards if anything.
 At first, I found enjoyment in the fact that my score was gradually improving, however, I eventually reached a point where I found myself obsessing over making sure I get a new high score every day.
 This is where it started to become frustrating.
 At this point, my scores were so high that I was spending hours playing the game over and over again trying to achieve a high score.
 It came to the point where I would even reset as soon as I made a mistake, without even completing the full one minute.
 Getting a high score became so time-consuming and focus-intensive that it eventually began to feel like a chore and I lost all motivation to keep playing.
-Now, I can no longer sight-read at all.
+Now, I can no longer read sheet music at all.